The school day begins at 8:15 and ends at 3:15.

 We also offer afternoon enrichment sessions, for an additional fee.
 This portion begins at 3:15 and ends at 5:30.

-Upon arrival, older students are welcome to read or write in their journals.
+Upon arrival, our students write in their daily journals.
 Younger children may play and their older classmates (2nd-5th grade) can join them after their writing.
-They have until 9 am to explore the classroom.
+They have until 8:45 am to explore the classroom.
 This gives students the opportunity to grow together socially and emotionally and prepares them to start each day successfully with a mindset of collaboration and compassion.

 It is also during these long work periods that the teacher will use the unique child portfolio to design the invitations to learning aligned to the needs and styles of each individual.
 After main lesson, the children have lunch (brought from home) and have time to play outdoors.
 Outdoor time is unstructured play time.
 If the weather is inclement, we will have unstructured play indoors.